What is Crawling for SEO?

 What Does Being Indexed Mean?

-Having your page Indexed by Google is the next step after it gets crawled.
-As stated, it does not mean that every site that gets crawled get indexed, but every site indexed had to be crawled.
-If Google deems your new page worthy, then Google will index it.
+Having your page Indexed by Google is when it can show up in search results.
+Google indexes a page AFTER it crawls it (if it deems it worthy).
+This does not mean that every site that gets crawled get indexed, but every site indexed had to be crawled.
+If Google deems your new page worthy of being found, then Google will index it.
 After your page is indexed, Google then comes up with how your page should be found in their search.

 At this point, Google decides which keywords and what ranking in each keyword search your page will land.
 This is done by a variety of factors that ultimately make up the entire business of SEO.
 Also, any links on the indexed page is now scheduled for crawling by the Google Bot.